 In Spain and indeed Mallorca, Easter is full of traditions dating back centuries and while many European countries have lost the religious aspect of the celebrations, it is still a very important influence here on the island.
 Watching the re-enactment of the Passion of Christ through the streets of Palma and the other major towns and cities is as exhilarating as it is scary.
 Here you will find a schedule of the events taking place on Mallorca during Easter week.

-Holy Week (March 29th – April 2nd) on Mallorca is filled with traditional rituals and processions to mark the Passion of Christ.
+Holy Week, celebrated in 2020 between the 9th to 13th April, is filled with traditional rituals and processions to mark the Passion of Christ.

 The most significant and memorable of these take place in Palma but, wherever you are on the island, there are events to observe or participate in.
 Processions begin on Palm Sunday at churches all over the island, with the bearing of palm branches, and continue through the week.

 Holy Thursday: Thousands line the streets of Palma to watch the solemn ‘Crist de la Sang’ processions of the parish brotherhoods or ‘cofradias’ that make their way painfully slowly around the city streets.
 Each brotherhood is dressed in penitential robes and conical hoods, and carries religious statues on heavy platforms, to the accompaniment of sombre music.
 It takes until well after midnight for the procession to complete the penitentiary route.

 Good Friday: The re-enactment of the Passion of Christ takes place on the steps of Palma Cathedral at noon, following that evening (at around 19:30hrs) by the procession of the Holy Burial, departing from the church of San Francisco in Palma.